Mobile Search Menu

 7. Drop dough by the tablespoon onto greased baking sheets in staggered rows.
 (If the batter is very stiff, you may need to press down the tops of the batter with the spoon.)

-8. Bake 10 to 12 minutes or until slightly browned on the edges.
+8. Bake for 10-12 minutes or until slightly browned on the edges.

 Source: The American History Cookbook by Mark H. Zanger